 To learn more about state and local hotel taxation in Texas, please review the article entitled The Hotel Occupancy Tax: A Short History of a Complex Levy in the June 2016 edition of the Comptroller’s Fiscal Notes publication.

 A municipality that imposes a HOT authorized by Tax Code Chapter 351, Subchapter A must report certain information in accordance with either Option 1 or Option 2, as described below.

-The Comptroller’s office will create a form requesting the following required information from municipalities electing to report under Option 1:
+The Comptroller’s office has created an online form requesting the following required information from municipalities electing to report under Option 1:

 Municipalities electing to use Option 2 must provide the Comptroller’s office a direct internet link, through the Comptroller’s online form, where an interested party can easily find the required information described above in a clearly stated format.
 The Comptroller has developed an optional template that municipalities may use if they elect to report using this second option.

 Municipalities have a 50-day window to report the required information.
 They must submit all required information no later than February 20 of each reporting year.
 Starting in 2018, the annual reporting period begins on January 1 and ends on February 20.

 While SB 1221 does not require the Comptroller to post submitted HOT information on its website, this office nonetheless intends to make available all municipal data and direct websites provided to it during the reporting period.
 Please check back for a downloadable dataset containing the pertinent information.

 No. Only municipalities that impose a HOT under Tax Code Ch.
 351, Subch.
 A must provide the required tax information.

 No. Municipalities subject to the reporting requirements of Tax Code Sec.
 351.009 must compile the required information.
 They must provide the pertinent tax revenue information to the Comptroller either in the format specified by the Comptroller or make the report available for public inspection and post it continuously on the municipality’s website, [in accordance with the requirements of Tax Code Sec.
 351.009].